-Scott is a former Liberal Party staffer who was appointed ABC boss in 2005 aged just 42.
+Scott is a former Liberal Party staffer who was appointed ABC boss in 2005 aged 42.
 He resigned a role as editorial director at Fairfax to take the ABC job.
-At the time Scott was forced to deny he is a creature of the Howard government saying “I have a cordial, nodding relationship I suppose with the [then] Prime Minister and the minister, but no more than that.”
+At the time Scott denied he was a creature of the Howard government saying “I have a cordial, nodding relationship I suppose with the Prime Minister and the minister, but no more than that.”

-Scott has proved an able non-political servant.
-He effortlessly survived the transition to Labor Government in 2007 and now seems to have an important ally in Communications minister Stephen Conroy.
+Scott effortlessly survived the transition to Labor Government in 2007 and now seems to have an important ally in Communications minister Stephen Conroy.

-The media landscape now looks very different to how it appeared when Scott first took over the ABC.
-Kerry Packer died and his beloved television channel sold off to anonymous private equity firms.
+The media landscape now looks very different to how it appeared when Scott took over the ABC.
+Kerry Packer is dead and his beloved Channel Nine is now owned by anonymous private equity.
 The alliance with Conroy has seen significant increase in funding and an end to government distrust of the ABC.
-The gradual ubiquity of broadband is seeing ABC take an important lead in the rollout of digital services.
+The gradual ubiquity of broadband is seeing ABC take a lead in the rollout of digital services.

-Scott was also able to put in place a structure underneath him he could trust.
-His two new trusty lieutenants were Kate Dundas and Kate Torney.
+Scott put in place a structure underneath him he could trust.
+His two lieutenants were Kate Dundas and Kate Torney.
 Dundas was appointed head of radio while Torney was the new head of news.
 Torney’s role would be to carry out Scott’s vision for ABC News as “the seeds of a 24 hour news channel”.
 Dundas’s job would not only mean looking after the five stations (Radio National, NewsRadio, JJJ, Classic FM and local radio) but also making sure their content was available as a media-rich service together with podcasting, user-generated content and other integration with the internet.
 Dundas also picked up digital radio which went online on 1 July.
-This was in line with Scott’s statement from April: “No other media organisation is doing more with user‐generated content or using the web more to encourage robust local content.”
+Scott said in April: “No other media organisation is doing more with user‐generated content or using the web more to encourage robust local content.”

-Possibly the most important action of the year was the renewal of ABC’s triennial funding.
-The 2009 federal budget gave an additional $185m to the two non-commercial stations, the lion’s share going to the ABC.
+The most important action of the year was the renewal of ABC’s triennial funding.
+The 2009 federal budget gave an additional $185m to the two non-commercial stations, the lion’s share to the ABC.
 It included $15 million to set up 50 regional broadband websites linked to local radio stations to create “virtual town squares for communities”.

-Digital television is also a crucial piece of the jigsaw.
+Digital television is a crucial piece of the jigsaw.
 ABC has set the pace with ABC2 around since 2005.
-This year finally saw the challenge of the other operators with One, SBS2, Go and SevenTwo all debuting on air.
-But ABC hit back in December launching ABC3 as the nation’s first children’s channel.
+This year finally saw the challenge of the other operators with One, SBS2, Go and SevenTwo all debuting.
+ABC hit back in December launching ABC3 as the nation’s first children’s channel.

-Scott was proving to be a tough negotiator as well as having a silver tongue.
-He reneged on a pay agreement with the CPSU citing the GFC as a factor and he took ABC into a cost-cutting partnership with WIN to build a shared TV presentation and control centre in Western Sydney.
+Scott was proving a tough negotiator as well as having a silver tongue.
+He reneged on a pay agreement with the CPSU citing the GFC and he took ABC into a cost-cutting partnership with WIN to build a shared TV presentation and control centre in Western Sydney.
 He also went to China in September to lobby the government allow the ABC to be carried on Chinese pay TV.
-Though there has been some criticism about the lack of investigative journalism in his vision, Mark Scott is proving to be a top media performer who seems to have mapped out a useful and exciting future for “your ABC”.
+Though there has been criticism about the lack of investigative journalism in his vision, Mark Scott is proving to be a top media performer who is mapping out a useful and exciting future for “your ABC”.